FAIR2-for-research-software/Documentation/episodes/sites.md

 #### Getting started

-To create a wiki, go to the main page of your code repository on GitHub and click on the Wiki button on the top menu.
+To create a wiki, which is a simple, easy-to-edit web site, go to the main page of your code repository on GitHub and click on the Wiki button on the top menu.
 For a detailed walkthrough of this process, please read [adding or editing wiki pages](https://docs.github.com/en/communities/documenting-your-project-with-wikis/adding-or-editing-wiki-pages) on the GitHub documentation.

 ::: callout